ray-project/ray/doc/source/serve/tutorials/batch.md

 # Serve a Text Generator with Request Batching

-This guide deploys a simple text generator that takes in a batch of queries and processes them at once.
+This example deploys a simple text generator that takes in a batch of queries and processes them at once.
 In particular, it shows:

 - How to implement and deploy a Ray Serve deployment that accepts batches.